xavidop/genkitx-github/README.md

 </br>

-**`genkitx-github`** is a community plugin for using Github Models APIs with [Firebase Genkit](https://github.com/firebase/genkit).
+**`genkitx-github`** is a community plugin for using GitHub Models APIs with [Firebase Genkit](https://github.com/firebase/genkit).
 Built by [**Xavier Portilla Edo**](https://github.com/xavidop).

-This Genkit plugin allows to use Github models through their official APIs.
+This Genkit plugin allows to use GitHub models through their official APIs.

 ## Installation